-Pam Tanowitz Named Bard Fisher Center’s First Choreographer in Residence
+Pam Tanowitz Named Bard College Fisher Center’s First Choreographer in Residence

 Annandale-on-Hudson, NY—Bard Fisher Center announced today that it has selected Pam Tanowitz as its first Choreographer in Residence.
 Her residency is underwritten by a $1.2 million gift from dance philanthropists Jay Franke and David Herro.
 The appointment follows the success of Tanowitz’s Four Quartets, which was produced by and premiered at the Fisher Center last summer.
 The New York Times hailed the production as “the most sublime dance-theater creation this century: a dance for the soul.”